 In Canada, eligible deposits (like savings accounts, GICs, money orders, and more) can be covered by something called Canada Deposit Insurance Corporation (CDIC) Insurance if the financial institution holding the deposit is a CDIC member.
 CDIC protects eligible deposits, up to $100,000 per insured category, in case a member institution fails.

 According to Canada Deposit Insurance Corporation: "Since its creation by Parliament in 1967, CDIC has handled 43 bank failures, affecting more than 2 million depositors.
-No one has lost a single dollar of insured deposits."
+No one has lost a single dollar that is under CDIC protection."

 You're covered for up to $100,000 of eligible deposits per insured category, and per member institution you deal with.
 In other words, it's possible to be covered for more than $100,000 of eligible deposits from the same member institution.

 Each eligible joint deposit account is protected for up to $100,000, regardless of the number of people who own the deposit.
 This means that CDIC would provide coverage for an eligible deposit in a joint account for a total of up to $100,000 - no matter how many account holders there are.

 - Term deposits, such as GICs

 - Money orders

 - Deposits held in your name

 - Deposits inside a TFSA